 2. Do something active

 When you feel stressed or anxious, perhaps the last thing you want to do is exercise – maybe because you don’t feel like you have the time or you simply want to curl up and hide from the world.
+But it’s important to remember that exercise is just as good for our minds as it is for our bodies.
+You can learn more about this in our article; How exercise can lead to better brain health.

-Research has shown that physical activity can help to combat racing thoughts, improve self-esteem, and encourage better sleep, all of which contribute to a greater sense of wellbeing.
+Research has shown that physical activity can help to combat racing thoughts, improve self-esteem, and encourage better sleep, all of which contribute to a greater sense of well-being.

 Doing something active simply means moving more; it doesn’t have to involve anything overly strenuous if you’re not up for it.
 While you could go for a run or to a gym class, you could also do some gardening or household chores.